Sunday, February 15, 2026

 I prayed with dignity.
 Without constraint.
 As a desperate father.

 I wanted a sign.
-Feel something.
+To feel something.
 A nudge.
 A whispered reassurance.
 Something.

 I felt nothing.

-My Flight Commander, First Lieutenant Paul Doucette, came to the hospital, stood beside me and took my hands.
-He tried his best to comfort me.
+My Flight Commander, First Lieutenant Paul Doucette, came to the hospital, stood beside me, and took my hands.
 He spoke words of encouragement.
 Words of hope.
 His presence meant more than he probably realized.
+He didn’t fix anything — no one could — but he stood there.
+That mattered.

 But the room did not feel hopeful.